andyspecht/andyspecht.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: no subtitle
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Andy.
+This is in progress

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- unordered list 1
+- unordered list 2

 ### my history